 Benefits are not taxed.

 Exemptions for Other Retirement Income

 Real estate is taxed at the local level.
-New York has a property tax cap of 2% or the rate of inflation – whichever is lower – on increases in the amount of taxes collected by localities.
 Most condominiums and cooperatively owned apartments receive property tax treatment through assessment based on rental value rather than market value.

 A taxpayer's primary residence may be partially exempt from school taxes through a homestead exemption under the state's School Tax Relief (STAR) program.
 The Basic STAR exemption is available for owner-occupied, primary residences for people with a combined income of less than $500,000, regardless of the owners' ages.
 Basic STAR exempts the first $30,000 of the full value of a home from school taxes.